citation-file-format/citation-file-format/schema-guide.md

 2. The order of fields in the file is arbitrary, the order suggested for best human-readability is given in the table below.
-3. While string values should generally be quoted with double-quotes (`"string value"`), it is permissible to *not* quote string values when the value cannot be mistaken for being of another type.
+3. While string values should generally be quoted with double-quotes (`"string value"`), it is permissible to *not* quote string values when the value cannot be mistaken for being of another type than **string**.
 Therefore, all of the following examples are valid string values in CFF.

 > ```yaml
-> field: "String"
+> field: "String value"
-> field: String
+> field: String value
 > field: "1.2.0" # E.g., a semantic version number
 > field: 1.2.0